Marco Etcheverry: International career

+Style of play

+Considered one of the greatest talents, if not the greatest, in the history of Bolivian football, Etcheverry was a left-footed attacking midfielder and central midfielder with great technique and creativity; his flair and exuberance made him an anarchic player, decidedly undisciplined both tactically and off the pitch, to the point of affecting his performance.

 Coaching career

 Etcheverry made his debut as football coach in early 2008 after he accepted an offer from second division club Sociedad Deportiva Aucas, but he was sacked after only four months in charge.
 On 6 October 2009, Etcheverry was announced as the new Oriente Petrolero coach, replacing Pablo Sánchez.
 But in the middle of the negotiations he decided not to go through.